ashleyjwood/CP2406/Lecture Notes/Lecture_01.md

 ### The Conditional Operator

 C++ has one operator that takes three arguments known as the _ternary operator_.
-It is used as a short-hand conditional expression of the form "if [something] then [perform action], otherwise [perform some other action]".
+It is used as a shorthand conditional expression of the form "if [something] then [perform action], otherwise [perform some other action]".
 The following code outputs "yes" if the variable `i` is greater than 2, and "no" otherwise:
 `cout << ((i > 2) ? "yes" : "no");`